Do you want to make your WordPress forms more organized and easier to manage?

-For instance, forms like WordPress login, registration, and password reset all fall under the same category, so you can assign them the same tag.
-You can then locate these forms really fast from your WordPress dashboard by using their tags.
+For instance, WordPress login, registration, and password reset forms all fall under the same category of User Management, so you can assign them the same tag.
+You can then locate these forms really fast from your WordPress dashboard by using that tag.

-To use the WPForms’ filter tool, click on the All Tags dropdown button.
+To use the WPForms’ filter tool, go to the Forms Overview page and click on the All Tags dropdown button.

 The dropdown will expand to display all the tags you’ve created so far.
 Select the tags you want to filter your forms by and then press the Filter button.